All Products

 Issues related to Java sandbox limits

-• Solution: Fill out and submit the network connection application form based on your business requirements.
-The MaxCompute technical support team then contacts you to establish a network connection.
-For more information about how to fill out the application form, see Network connection process.
+• Solution: To enable network access for your business logic, complete and submit the network connection application form.
+The MaxCompute technical support team will contact you to complete the network enablement process.
+For guidance on how to fill out the form, see Network enablement process.

 When you call a MaxCompute UDF, the following performance issues may occur: